Hogmanay: Possible Norse etymologies

 invoke the hill-men (Icelandic haugmenn, compare Anglo-Saxon hoghmen) or "elves" and banishes the trolls into the sea (Norse á læ 'into the sea').
 Repp furthermore links "Trollalay/Trolla-laa" and the rhyme recorded in Percy's Relics: "Trolle on away, trolle on awaye.
 Synge heave and howe rombelowe trolle on away", which he reads as a straightforward invocation of troll-banning.

+Possible Scots etymology

+In 1865 correspondence, the question was raised whether the word Hogmanay derived from hogman (or hugman), a type of inferior bread, regarded as "strangers' bread" or "alms bread".
+This connection is rooted in much older history; hogman was first recorded in circa 1320 as the lowest of three distinct grades of loaves donated by Robert the Bruce to the canons of Restenneth Priory, as written in the Register of the Great Seal of Scotland.

+This connection was further clarified in 1888 correspondence, where a contributor named 'A Fifer' noted that in Fife, the day was not known as Hogmanay but was instead called Cake-day.
+This name referred to the cakes (Scots for fancy bread or currant loaf) traditionally distributed when children and the poor went door-to-door.
+Likewise, the author suggested that in other parts of Scotland, the name evolved from Hogman-day, eventually softened to Hogmanay, referring to the hogman given out in the same way.

+More recently, in 1992, it was noted how the traditional rhyme - 'Gi'e us a piece o your white bread, And eke a bittoc o' your grey, Wi' brown laif dawds for Hogmanay' - directly reflected this same historic record of three different grades of loaves, with the least desirable left for Hogmanay.

 Origins

 It is speculated that the roots of Hogmanay may reach back to the celebration of the winter solstice among the Norse, as well as incorporating customs from the Gaelic celebration of Samhain.
 The Vikings celebrated Yule, which later contributed to the Twelve Days of Christmas, or the "Daft Days" as they were sometimes called in Scotland.
 Christmas was not celebrated as a festival, and Hogmanay was the more traditional celebration in Scotland.
 This may have been a result of the Protestant Reformation after which Christmas was seen as "too Papist".

 Hogmanay was also celebrated in the north of England, down to and including Richmond in North Yorkshire.
 It was traditionally known as 'Hagmena' in Northumberland, 'Hogmina' in Cumberland, and 'Hagman-ha' or 'Hagman-heigh' in the North Riding of Yorkshire.